Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.7.0-macos-11.0-big-sur-arm64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.7.0, built for macOS 11.0 (Big Sur) and targeting the ARM64 architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+We are pleased to inform Python developers about Aspose.BarCode for Python via .NET 24.7.0 release for macOS M1 architecture.
+It offers developers a powerful barcode solution for scanning, recognizing, generating, and analyzing barcodes and QR codes.

+### Analyze Barcode Images on macOS

+The latest Python barcode API release delivers a supercharged image comparison algorithm.
+Developers can now implement refined barcode image analysis functionality into their Mac applications.

+### Boost QR Code Recognition in Python Applications

+Aspose.BarCode for Python via .NET (v24.7.0) augments QR code recognition with the updated `high-quality` preset.
+Users will now be able to detect QR codes more precisely on macOS M1-powered systems.

+### Effortlessly Create Australian Post Barcodes

+We have resolved the problems related to Australian Post barcode generation by upgrading the `aspose.barcode.generation.AustralianPostParameters` parameter.
+This allows the `AustraliaPost` functionality to run correctly now.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.7.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}